Neelp20/Tic-Tac-Toe/README.md

 ![New Game](/docs/readme-images/newgame-screenshot.png)

 ## The Game
- * The game starts with blank boxes, and always player X begins the game.
+ * The game starts with blank boxes, and always player O begins the game.
- * Next is player O's turn.
+ * Next is player X's turn.
  * Once the boxes are clicked, can not be changed back.
  * When someone gets three in a row, the board will be locked until "Reset Game" or "New Game" is clicked.
+ * When all 9 squares are filled and neither player has three in a row, the game is a draw.
+ * Messages indicating a win or a draw will appear via an "Alert".

  ### Winning Conditions
 In this game with nine boxes, there are eight winning conditions.